MiKhai37/MiKhai37/README.md

 - 👋 Hi, I’m @MiKhai37
-- 👀 I’m interested in Data Science and Web Android Development
+- 👀 I’m interested in Data Science and Web Development
 - 🌱 I’m currently learning NextJS (React framework with backend) and NodeJS
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...